-- (1) With the introduction of the Management Grant for dedicated woodlands in October, 1958, the opportunity was taken to re-examine the form of the standard Plan of Operations.
-The object was to make the form of Plan both simpler and more effective.
-This study has been carried out by the Forestry Commission in close consultation with representatives of the Timber Growers' Organisation and Scottish Woodland Owners' Association, who provided many valuable suggestions which have been incorporated in the new form of Plan. - (2) In re-designing the Plan the following aims were borne in mind: - (i) the need to satisfy the statutory requirements of the Forestry Commission and enable the Commission's officers to fulfil their functions in respect of the payment of grants; - (ii) to provide in the simplest form the minimum information needed by the private owner for the efficient management of his woods; - (iii) ancillary to the above, to provide data comparable with those for the Forestry Commission's woods, and so facilitate the compilation of national statistics. - (3) As the great majority of woodland estates are relatively small, it is the needs of these small estates which have been mainly considered.
-Large estates may require information additional to that supplied by the Plan of Operations.
-For such estates, it is worth noting that many well-tried forms, including those used by the Commission in their own working plans, are in existence. - (4) To facilitate the understanding of the new Plan of Operations, a copy set of blank forms with notes is included at the back of the booklet (see page 11).
-In addition, worked examples-one for a mainly coniferous area in Scotland and one for a mainly broadleaved estate in the South of England-are available to interested parties on request from the local Conservator.
-(For address, see inside back cover.)
+- (1) With the general introduction of metric measurements in the dedicated and approved woodlands schemes with effect from October, 1971, the opportunity has been taken to re-examine the form of the standard Plan of Operations.
+This study has been carried out by the Forestry Commission in close consultation with the Timber Growers Organisation and the Scottish Woodland Owners Association. - (2) The Plan has to meet the following objects: - (i) to satisfy the statutory requirements of the Forestry Commission and enable the Commission's officers to fulfil their functions in respect of the payment of grants; - (ii) to provide in the simplest form the minimum information a private owner may need for the efficient management of his woods; - (iii) to provide data, ancillary to the above, comparable with those for the Forestry Commission's woods, and so facilitate the compilation of national statistics.